mikf/gallery-dl/docs/configuration.rst

 Type        ``bool``
 Default     ``true``
 Description | Always download the original image or
-            | download the down-sampled version for larger images.
+            | download the down-sampled version of larger images.
 =========== =====